fingul/django-db-cascade-3/README.md

     ```

 ### Future proof
-If, and when, DB_CASCADE ever gets into django, editing these generated migrations should be very easy.
+If, and when, DB_SET_NULL/DB_CASCADE ever gets into django, editing these generated migrations should be very easy.

 Generated migrations:
 ```